 Highlight the enrolment by clicking on it

-> Click on the cogwheel option in the top right hand corner and choose "Cancel 1 enrolment".
-This will bring up a dialog with a checkbox offering to also credit the enrolment fee charged.
-If you keep this ticked, you will create a create note as part of this process.
-If you uncheck it, you will retain all the student's fees as part of your business income.
+Click on the cogwheel in the bttom right hand corner and choose "Cancel 1 enrolment".
+This will bring up a dialog with a checkbox offering to also credit the enrolment fee charged - it is unticked by default.
+If you tick this, you will create a create note as part of this process.
+If you keep it unticked, you will retain all the student's fees as part of your business income.
 99% of the time you want to create a credit note.
 If the student's enrolment is unpaid, the credit note will pay their unpaid invoice, rather than leaving it as an unpaid debt on your books.

-> In the cancellation window, choose if you want to send the student a credit note email.
+In the cancellation window, choose if you want to send the student a credit note email.
 If you are have not previously agreed to transfer the student to another class, or provide them with a refund, selecting this option will let the student know how much credit they have available with you for future redemption.

 This process will cancel the enrolment, and create a credit note in the system for the value of the existing enrolment.
 Note that the credit note will apply to the original payer of the invoice.
 This may not be the student who enrolled in the class, but their employer, parent or other third party.
 Read the text in the cancellation window to confirm if the student and the payer are the same or different people.

 If the invoice originally issued for this enrolment remains unpaid, the credit note created will create an automatic contra payment against that invoice, in effect 'cancelling' it from requiring payment.

 If the originating invoice was paid in full, the credit note can be used to contra pay another outstanding invoice from that debtor, if you choose.
 You can manually select this option from the invoice list window in the cogwheel options.